Zoar Valley Multiple Use Area FAQ

 Below are answers to some frequently asked questions about Zoar Valley and the state owned multiple use area.
-Please exercise caution when visiting the gorge, be familiar with the area map and Zoar Valley MUA rules and regulations before visiting.
+Please exercise caution when visiting the gorge, be familiar with the area map and Zoar Valley MUA rules and regulations (link leaves DEC website) before visiting.

 Question: If I have been going to 'the falls' for 20+ years, do I still need to read these Q and A's?